project-init/terraform-aws-traffic-management/README.md

 # Project Init AWS Traffic Management

-Module used to set up your internal load balancer, and optionally Cloudfront and a WAF.
+Module used to set up your internal load balancer, Cloudfront and a WAF.

 ## Quick Start